OKiranmai/Zepto-E-Commerce-Sales---Product-Analysis/README.md

 This project helped me strengthen my practical understanding of **SQL, data cleaning, exploratory data analysis, aggregation, filtering, and extracting insights from real-world datasets**.

+## 🔗 Project Link
+[]

+-❗Note - Dataset is too large for GitHub preview.
+Click Raw or download the file to view.